Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent1

 M, #27517, b.
 1800, d.
 23 January 1843

-Captain Arthur Blennerhassett graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, in 1820 with a Bachelor of Arts (B.A.).1 He held the office of High Sheriff in 1821.1 He gained the rank of Captain in the service of the Kerry Yeomen (Elmgrove and Blennerville Unit).1 He held the office of Member of Parliament (M.P.) for County Kerry between 1837 and 1841.1 He lived at Ballyseedy, County Kerry, Ireland.1
+He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1820 with a Bachelor of Arts (B.A.)1 He held the office of High Sheriff in 1821.1 He gained the rank of Captain in the Kerry Yeomen (Elmgrove and Blennerville Unit.)1 He held the office of Member of Parliament (M.P.) for County Kerry between 1837 and 1841.1 He lived at Ballyseedy, County Kerry, IrelandG.1

 Citations